meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 The standard enables building wallets that provide the following functionality to investors:

 1. **Portfolio view**:
-   Display current and past holdings as well as transaction history for all their Canton Network assets together with the total supply of the assets as reported by their registries.
+   Display current and past holdings as well as transaction history for all their asset holdings together with the total supply of the assets as reported by their registries.
 2. **Direct Peer-to-Peer / Free of Payment (FOP) Transfers**:
    Initiate direct peer-to-peer transfers of their holdings and monitor their progress.
    Note that these kind of transfers are also known as free of payment (FOP) transfers in TradFi.